Spam Detection and Protection

 • What is 10 minus 4? _____

 In the settings panel of the Submit Button field, in the Form Editor, you would enable button conditional logic based on this question field.
 If the submitter doesn’t input the correct answer, the form can’t submit.
-If they manage to force the submission, it will not be processed.
+If the submission is forced while the button is hidden or disabled, the form will fail validation.

 Block Search Indexing